We are doing science for policy

 The event will also feature the launch of the European Union pilot project 'Science meets Parliaments/Science meets Regions'.
 This project brings the initiative to national and regional authorities and encourages discussion on locally relevant policy issues.

-The event 'Science meets Parliaments' will be accompanied by an exhibition featuring the contribution of science to making sound and successful public policies with direct benefit on people's lives.
+The event 'Science meets Parliaments' will be accompanied by the exhibition "Putting Science at the Heart of European Policy-Making", featuring the contribution of science to making sound and successful public policies with direct benefit on people's lives.

 Yehudi Menuhin Space